earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

 Using both tools means you can scale your infrastructure and applications together.
 If you have Terraform deploying your Kubernetes nodes to a major cloud provider, you can deliver [applications to a worldwide audience](https://www.doit-intl.com/global-scale-scientific-cloud-computing-with-kubernetes-and-terraform-1-2/).

 There are many guides available for [using the tools together](https://shipa.io/development/deploying-microservice-apps-on-kubernetes-using-terraform/).
-Once you understand the process, it’s possible to [deploy very quickly](https://medium.zenika.com/a-custom-kubernetes-cluster-on-gcp-in-7-minutes-with-terraform-and-ansible-75875f89309e).
+Once you understand the process, it's possible to [deploy very quickly](https://medium.zenika.com/a-custom-kubernetes-cluster-on-gcp-in-7-minutes-with-terraform-and-ansible-75875f89309e).

 ## Portability

-Encapsulation is an inherent benefit of working with Kubernetes because you’re already using containerization and avoiding all the problems that go hand in hand with deployment.
+Encapsulation is an inherent benefit of working with Kubernetes because you're already using containerization and avoiding all the problems that go hand in hand with deployment.

-Kubernetes’s [plug-in architecture](https://ritza.co/articles/kubernetes-vs-docker-vs-openshift-vs-ecs-vs-jenkins-vs-terraform/) means it can readily adapt to other technologies, and its virtualized environments offer a high degree of portability.
+Kubernetes's [plug-in architecture](https://ritza.co/articles/kubernetes-vs-docker-vs-openshift-vs-ecs-vs-jenkins-vs-terraform/) means it can readily adapt to other technologies, and its virtualized environments offer a high degree of portability.

 Terraform uses providers to interface with data sources, such as APIs and other services.
 Some of these are provided by [HashiCorp](https://www.hashicorp.com), while others are from a third party or the community.
 These provide a great degree of flexibility and make it easy to swap between data sources.